 Okay, first off I’m going to say yet again that it is definitely not fair to give four stars to something that doesn’t smell good.
 I do not give a flying flip whether it “advances the art of perfumery,” got me?
 I only want to wear scents that smell good.
 Secretions Magnifiques four stars, anyone?
 Didn’t think so.
 Now, I’ll wade through some difficult opening notes to get to something beautiful, or at least to something interesting.
 And granted, people’s opinions on What Smells Good tend to, duh, differ.
 I love tuberose and hate balsamic resins.
 I think vetiver is boring.
 I like rose and aldehydes.
 You may think I’m nuts.
 But for a reviewer that keeps dissing tuberose he calls “synthetic,” it was downright immoral of LT to praise this *&#^%^@(*@ mess.

 Disclaimer: I went to high school in the 80’s, all right?
 And while I was wearing polite applications of Chloe from my dabber bottle, big spray bottles of Giorgio were all the rage.
 Black rubber bracelets, banana hairclips, leggings and big tunics, Swatches and enormous abstract-art earrings in pink and aqua… and Giorgio.
-Which I kind of liked then – I had a friend who seemed to have all the disposable income a girl could want, and she wore it in discreet quantities.
-At the time I thought she smelled fine.
+Which I kind of liked then – I had a friend who seemed to have all the disposable income a girl could want as well as serious social cachet (she was the only really nice cheerleader at my high school, and my Bio lab partner), and she wore it in discreet quantities.
+I thought she smelled nice.

 I freely admit I couldn’t afford it back then anyway.
-And never mind all the science-chat about anthrancilates and whatnot, descriptions of Big Bird and grape popsicles, what Giorgio smells like to me now is money, humiliation, chlorine, and bad taste.
+And never mind all the science-chat about anthrancilates and whatnot, descriptions of Big Bird and grape popsicles, what Giorgio smells like to me now is money and humiliation.

 If I was going to attempt to wear Giorgio, this was the day to do it: The CEO just left on a trip to the Farm Bureau National Convention, Bookworm’s gone for the day to an indoor track meet, and the boys are supposedly cleaning up their rooms but they keep sneaking down to the laundry room to visit Sara the ailing calf.
 Here’s a transcript of our conversations about Giorgio: